simplesalt/main-9bc77/content/recommended-reading.md

       [Google SRE](https://sre.google/books/) – Google’s resiliency engineering
       team has written several books applying strategies to measure and communicate the resilience of its applications.
-The series is an excellent case study – they explain challenges, approaches, and options for improving performance in a domain dominated for 30 years by two (bad) metrics.
+The series is an excellent case study for the principles described in the first two books of this section – they explain challenges, approaches, and options for improving performance in a domain dominated for 30 years by two (bad) metrics.
     actions: []
     type: section_content
 seo: